HenrikWM/NNUG_GWAB2014/ASSIGNMENTS.md

 	private readonly ElasticClient _searchClient;

+Along with using-statements for RssItem and Nest:

+	using Nest;
+	using WebRole1.Models;

 The next code snippet will take in a query, send it to elasticsearch and if there are hits NEST will map the elasticsearch documents to our RssItem-class.
 The method will then return the list of results in a `SearchResultsModel`-class to the view `SearchResults`.
 Paste in the following code into `HomeController`-class: